 Try to drink at least 2 litres of water or other non-alcoholic drinks every day.
 You should drink more if you have kidney stones.
 According to a 2009 study, patients with a history of kidney stones are recommended to drink more than 2 litres of water every day.
 You should also limit the consumption of fructose-containing drinks (i.e., sugar-sweetened soft drinks) as these reduce the excretion of uric acid and increase the risk of gout attacks.

-Alcohol should be limited if you are having a gout attack.
-It is recommended to stay away from beer because of its high purine content which can increase uric acid level in the body.
-Overall, it is wise to drink more water and say no to alcohol, to manage and prevent gout.
+Alcohol should be limited if you are having frequent gout attacks.
+Beer has high purine content which can increase uric acid level in the body.
+So, drink more water and say no to alcohol, to manage and prevent gout.

 4. Remember to take your medicines